AnthonyDiGirolamo/todotxt-machine/README.md

 Requirements
 ------------

-Python 2.7.5 or Python 3.3.2 with readline support. todotxt-machine outputs raw [terminal control sequences](http://invisible-island.net/xterm/ctlseqs/ctlseqs.html) to draw its interface and does not rely on modules like [curses](http://docs.python.org/3.3/library/curses.html) or
+Python 2.7.5 or Python 3.3.2 with readline support on Linux or Mac OS X. todotxt-machine outputs raw [terminal control sequences](http://invisible-island.net/xterm/ctlseqs/ctlseqs.html) to draw its interface and does not rely on modules like [curses](http://docs.python.org/3.3/library/curses.html) or